alejo86a/traackr-entry-test/README.md

 If you want to change the parameters for the application, in the index.js file line 8 is the path of the file to test and line 9 is the number of modified names to generate

+In roder to run the test you need to install mocha globally with `npm install --global mocha` or please refer to the official website [here](https://mochajs.org/).

 ### first install the dependencies
 `npm i`